tony-landreth/vim_second_brain/README.md

 The goal of the system is to consolidate all notes in one place, including associated media, such as image files.
 I use the following directoring structure to organize all of my notes:

 All markdown notes go in: `notes/`
 All image files go in: `notes/media`
 All single file scripts go in: `notes/scripts`

 That's it.
 To search my notes, I use the [The Silver Searcher](https://github.com/ggreer/the_silver_searcher).
 For using the Silver Searcher in Vim, see [this article](https://thoughtbot.com/blog/faster-grepping-in-vim).

+The scripts included in this repository are there to speed up note creation.
+For example, if you want to create a new todo list, you can run `.\new_todo.sh day_plan` and a new file with a link to itself and the relevant tags for a todo list (see below for info on tags).

+I've also include a script for pushing notes to a git repository every minute, so that you're always backing up your precious infos.

 ## Types of Notes
 There are four kinds of notes that I currently